 Figures 1d,f show the time series of summer mean SLP averaged within the green boxes over North Africa and central Asia shown in the upper panels, and Fig. 1e shows the time series of summer mean SLP over Central England.
 Over Central England, all three data sets show very close agreement (the three curves are almost indistinguishable), no doubt reflecting the very good data coverage in this area.
 Over North Africa on the other hand (Fig. 1d), there is a clear offset in the NCAR/NCEP reanalysis from the other data sets up until the late 1960's, at which time there is a sudden upward jump in the NCAR/NCEP time series that brings it into line with the other time series.
 It is clear that it is the early, negative offset in the SLP time series over North Africa that explains the pronounced trend over this area in Fig 1a, but not in Figs. 1b,c.
 In Fig. 1f, there is also the indication of a similar problem with the NCAR/NCEP reanalysis over Asia, a suggestion that is supported by overlapping the two time series in Fig. 2.
-Indeed, by comparing different data products with local station data, Inoue and Matsumoto (2004) conclude that the NCAR/NCEP reanalysis has a problem over Asia prior to the late 1960's (a problem that is also evident in boreal winter; Yang et al., 2002).
-After the upward jump in the late 1960's, the NCAR/NCEP and ERA-40 time series show good agreement over North Africa, but over Asia, the NCAR/NCEP time series has an upward offset after the 1960's.
-By comparison, the time series from Trenberth's data generally agree quite well with the ERA-40 time series, apart from the upward jump in Trenberth's data set over Asia (Fig. 1f) around 1994.
-Viewed overall, there is a notable lack of abrupt jumps in the ERA-40 data, lending confidence to this data set.
+Indeed, by comparing different data products with local station data, Inoue and Matsumoto (2004) conclude that the

+NCAR/NCEP reanalysis has a problem over Asia prior to the late 1960's (a problem that is also evident in boreal winter; Yang et al., 2002).
+After the upward jump in the late 1960's, the NCAR/NCEP and ERA-40 time series show generally good agreement over both North Africa and Asia, although there is the suggestion of a further upward offset in the NCAR/NCEP time series that begins in the mid-1970's.
+By comparison, the time series from Trenberth's data shows a downward offset over Asia (Fig. 1f) prior to the early 1990's that clearly dominates the trend in this data set over Asia shown in Fig. 1c.
+Sudden jumps in the late 1960's in difference fields between the ERA-40 and NCAR/NCEP reanalyses have been noted previously by Sterl (2004).
+Sterl suggests that these jumps could arise from the use of different data streams in the two reanalyses.
+He notes that the ERA-40 reanalysis was conducted later than the NCAR/NCEP reanalysis, and that new data sets were used in the former.
+Sudden jumps in difference fields between the two reanalysis products during the 1970's could also be related to the introduction of satellite data (Sturaro, 2003; Sterl, 2004).

 The general impression from the time series plotted in Fig. 1d,e,f is that apart from the discrepancies noted above, the interannual variability often agrees well between the different data sets.
 We can check this by computing correlations between the various time series, the results of which are shown in Table 1.
 All of the correlations shown are significantly different from zero at the 1% level.
-After 1967, the NCAR/NCEP and ERA-40 reanalyses are particularly highly correlated, with a correlation coefficient of 0.9 over North Africa and even as high as 0.8 over Asia, despite the offset in the two time series evident in Fig. 1f.
+After 1967, the NCAR/NCEP and ERA-40 reanalyses are particularly highly correlated, with a correlation coefficient of 0.9 over North Africa and 0.8 over Asia.
 The correlations with Trenberth's data are also in the 0.7 to 0.8 range over Asia, but it is clear that Trenberth's data agrees less well with both NCAR/NCEP and ERA-40 over North Africa.